idaholab/moose/framework/doc/content/source/linearfvkernels/LinearFVAdvectionKernel.md

 ## Description

-This kernel contributes to the system matrix and the right hand side (when boundary conditions are used) of ana system which is solved for a linear finite volume variable [MooseLinearVariableFV.md].
+This kernel contributes to the system matrix and the right hand side (when boundary conditions are used) of a system which is solved for a linear finite volume variable [MooseLinearVariableFV.md].
 The contributions can be derived using the numerical integral of the approximated advective flux on the faces of the cells: